Muthaias/swipeforfuture-content/data/data-format-doc.md

 These limitations are in no way impossible to fix but they have currently not been prioritized due to time constraints.

 ## A card sheet
 This sections describes the column names used by the loader.
-The headers ar annotated with their respective type as follows `<header> -> <string>`.
+The headers ar annotated with their respective type as follows `<header> -> <type>`.
 For example `Card Name -> ID`

 * Card Name -> ID
 * Card Type -> Text